peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Deprecated.</b> Renamed to RoundToIntegerNoRoundedFlag.

-Returns a binary float with the same value as this object but rounded to an integer, without adding the  `FlagInexact`  or  `FlagRounded`  flags.
+Returns a binary floating-point number with the same value as this object but rounded to an integer, without adding the  `FlagInexact`  or  `FlagRounded`  flags.

 <b>Parameters:</b>